keshavln/pi05-finetuned-pick-place/README.md

 ## Detailed Look

 In `organizing_env.py`, a class, `DeskOrganizerRobosuiteEnv`, is defined for the Robosuite environment, which contains functions for spawning objects and randomizing their positions.
 A Gymnasium wrapper, `DeskOrganizerEnv`, is also defined and registered.
 The [obj2mjcf](https://github.com/kevinzakka/obj2mjcf) CLI was used to load textured objects into MuJoCo and generate accurate collision meshes.

 While the first iteration of this project used LeRobot's built-in `gym_manipulator.py` for teleoperation and data collection, the pipeline now uses a custom recording script, `record_dataset.py`.
 To make recording episodes easier, a simple path planner automatically accesses the coordinates of objects in the scene and guides the manipulator to complete the task.
-Note that this functionality is solely used for recording expert trajectories.
-Location information of objects in the scene is not used by the VLA during inference, or training.
+Note that this functionality is solely used for recording expert trajectories used to train the model.
+Location information of objects in the scene is not used by the VLA during inference or training.
+A single episode takes roughly 30 seconds to record autonomously.

 Alternatively, a gamepad can be used for teleoperation.
-This setting can be changed by toggling the `control_mode` argument between `auto` and `manual` in the constructor for the Gymnasium wrapper.
-It is set to `auto` by default.
+This setting can be changed by toggling the `control_mode` argument between `auto` and `manual` when instantiating the Gymnasium wrapper, `DeskOrganizerEnv`.
+It is set to `manual` in the inference script.
 The tasks to record, number of episodes to record for each task, control time, HuggingFace repository, and additional details are all specified directly in `record_dataset.py`.
 Keep in mind that terminal authentication is required via `hf auth login` before a locally recorded dataset can be pushed to HuggingFace.

-A pre-existing π0.5 checkpoint fine-tuned on the libero environment was chosen for further parameter-efficient fine-tuning, and yielded much better results compared to the base model.
+A pre-existing π0.5 checkpoint fine-tuned on the libero environment was chosen for further parameter-efficient fine-tuning.
+118 million parameters were trained over a total of 70,000 steps.
 Relative actions were not used. `inference.ipynb` contains the final inference code, and makes use of libero's processors.

+## Usage
+`
+# Install LeRobot with pi05 dependencies
+pip install "lerobot[pi]"

+# Clone this repository
+git clone ...

+# Run inference.ipynb
+# Edit the task dict in the second cell to specify the tasks and number of episodes for each.
+# At the moment, target and destination object names must also be specified in the task dict solely to guarantee the appearance of those objects in the inference environment.
+This will be altered in future versions of this project.
+# For training and other useful commands, refer to commands.txt.

+`